Aaron98990/ways-of-the-game/fouls.md

 Fouls are physical (as opposed to verbal) offenses, generally listed in Law 12, commited against an opponent including when no contact is made.
-Handball and "makes contact with the ball with a held object" is covered in Law 12 but is not considered a foul since it is not against any one oppponent and is covered in the [handball section](/handball).
+Handball and "makes contact with the ball with a held object" are not considered a foul since it is not against any one oppponent and is covered in the [handball section](/handball).

 Soccer is a physichal sport.
 Not every contact with the opponent is a foul.